Alpha Herculis: Properties

-Alpha Herculis A has been specified as a standard star for the spectral class M5 Ib-II.
+The primary has been specified as a standard star for the spectral class M5 Ib-II.
 Like most type M stars near the end of their lives, Alpha Herculis is experiencing a high degree of stellar mass loss creating a sparse, gaseous envelope that extends at least 930 AU.
 It is a semiregular variable with complex changes in brightness with periods ranging from a few weeks to many years.
 The most noticeable variations occur at timescales of 80–140 days and at 1,000 - 3,000 days.
 The strongest detectable period is 128 days.
 The full range in brightness is from magnitude 2.7 to 4.0, but it usually varies over a much smaller range of around 0.6 magnitudes.